thomwiggers/thomwiggers.nl/content/blog/proctorio/index.md

 [^SURF20]: SURF Whitepaper online proctoring: vragen en antwoorden bij surveilleren op afstand. april 2020. https://www.surf.nl/files/2020-04/surf-rapport-online-proctoring_2020_update-april-2020.pdf
 [^Chrome20]: https://developer.chrome.com/extensions/api_index

 [^1]: The author has not written any exams with Proctorio and the “settings” may still change, so your specific experience may vary.
-Partially based on experiments by peterschwabe and Veelasha Moonsamy.
+Partially based on experiments by Peter Schwabe and Veelasha Moonsamy.
 [^2]: Unlike TU/e, it seem the RU will not automatically invalidate exams if you disconnect during the exam. [^GV745] You will need to take the entire setup procedure again.
 [^3]: The university did a survey,[^BWK+20] most students indicated to have this.
 The university intends to make loan devices available.
 [^4]: It is not clear to me how the ID is processed.